ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 Debug info files allows the binary to be analyzed in the same way as the original binary with debug and symbol information intact.
 They should be handled with care and not exposed in computing environments where they may be obtained by adversaries.

-[^23]: objcopy (GNU Binary Utilities). <https://sourceware.org/binutils/docs/binutils/objcopy.html>
+[^binutils-objcopy]: Binutils team, [objcopy](<https://sourceware.org/binutils/docs/binutils/objcopy.html), Documentation for binutils, 2023-07-30.

-[^24]: llvm-objcopy - object copying and editing tool. <https://llvm.org/docs/CommandGuide/llvm-objcopy.html>
+[^llvm-objcopy]: LLVM team, [llvm-objcopy](<https://llvm.org/docs/CommandGuide/llvm-objcopy.html), LLVM Command Guide, 2023-03-17.

 ### Strip debug and symbol information

-Once the debug info file has been created the debug and symbol information can be stripped from the original binary using either the `objcopy` or `strip`[^25] utilities provided by Binutils, or the `llvm-objcopy` or `llvm-strip`[^26] equivalents provided by LLVM.
+Once the debug info file has been created the debug and symbol information can be stripped from the original binary using either the `objcopy` or `strip`[^binutils-strip] utilities provided by Binutils, or the `llvm-objcopy` or `llvm-strip`[^llvm-strip] equivalents provided by LLVM.
 The shell snippets below show how the debug and unneeded symbol information can removed from an executable using `objcopy` and `strip` respectively.
 If code signing is enforced on the application binaries the debug and symbol information must be stripped away before the binaries are signed.

  strip --strip-unneeded executable_file